 On our Essex Sounds audio comparison map, we have pulled together historic sounds of the county preserved in the Essex Sound and Video Archive, with new recordings of what similar places and events sound like today, captured by Sound Recordist Stuart Bowditch.

-The map is now also available as an app!
-Download a trial version from the Google Play store or the Apple app store and let us know what you think.
-With the app, you can download all the content so you can listen to the recordings while exploring the county.
+The map is also available as an app from the Google Play store or the Apple app store.
+Try downloading the content so you can listen to the recordings while on the road exploring the county.